 After a successful day of collaboration, the insights captured were used to write up the process flow and serve as the basis for the application.
 From there, Netcall’s build team got straight to work, using a design sprint methodology to build out the process for the application.
 Due to the ease-of-use and drag-and-drop functionality of the low-code platform, the speed of development was vastly accelerated, taking a matter of days compared to usual process development time of weeks or months.

 The Inspection Module Localdigital App in a week provides hospitality businesses with the ability to request inspections, whilst councils can schedule, confirm progress and arrange follow-up visits.
 The user-friendly interface, which is now used by food hygiene officers, means that all case files can be accessed from one place, alongside relevant documentation, inspection history, notes and correspondence.
 Officers can now easily track the status of an inspection and mark the case as complete once concluded.
 Confirmation and correspondence emails are automated, helping to lessen the administrative pressures on officers.
 This enables cases to be dealt with faster and more efficiently – whilst keeping businesses informed throughout the whole process.

 Simon Pike, Market Solution Specialist at Netcall, comments, “Local authorities are facing increasing pressure across the board, and the need for them to respond to change quicker has never been more pressing.
 Improving the process of environmental health inspections is just one area that low-code can help with, in terms of driving greater efficiency through rapid development of software applications.
 We are proud to have been part of this project and to have helped local authorities build an application that can really make a difference – not only in terms of improving internal processes, but also in enabling hospitality businesses to get back up and running after an extremely challenging year.”

-The app will shortly be available in the Netcall AppShare community so that other users can also benefit from it.Learn more about low-code for Local Government
+The Inspection Module app is now available in the Netcall AppShare community so that other users can also benefit from it.Learn more about Citizen Hub for Local Government